 It's that time of year again when most of us start thinking about making New Year's resolutions.
 Let me ask you, did you actually follow through with what you planned to do last year?
 Do you even remember what you planned to do last year?
 If you answered yes to both of these, congrats!
 You're in the minority.
 If you answered no to either of these, keep reading!

-One good exercise to figure out what things really matter is to try writing your eulogy.
+One good exercise to figure out what things really matter is to try taking the tombstone test which is part of our life goals workbook and writing your eulogy.
 What do you want others to write about you when you are gone?
-Do your day to day habits line up with that description?
+Do your day-to-day habits line up with that description?

 Write down everything you would like to do, then pick one small thing that leads you in the direction you want to head to work on today.
-Once you've accomplished that one thing, then you can work on the others, but not until then.
+Once you've accomplished that one thing or have at least established the habits that will lead to the result you desire, then you can set another goal, but not until then.

 Set milestones on larger goals, and celebrate those when you reach them.
 Feeling like we are gaining on our overall goal will help keep our head in the game.
 Try to keep your one small thing to do today to 15 minutes or less.
 Making your daily goal so small that it seems silly not to do it will help you develop the habit, you can ramp it up later, but for now, just develop the habit.
 Another trick is to attach the new habit you are trying to form to something else you already have a habit of doing, this will help you remember to do it.
 For example, after I brush my teeth, I will play on my Total Gym for 15 minutes.

 Do not make the mistake of setting so many goals this year that you get overwhelmed and accomplish none of them.
 Take baby steps toward your goal every day, and eventually, you will look up and realize you have arrived at your destination.